opelpanfan/umbraco-docker/README.md

 * [Docker][4]
 * [PowerShell][5]

 To use images from this repository you will need to switch Docker to using Windows Containers.
 If you are new to Docker or Windows Containers the [Build And Run Your First Docker Windows Server Container][3] will guide you through the process of getting setup with these pre-requisites.
+For Windows 10 users the [Windows Containers on Windows 10][7] quickstart covers the same material.

 ## Building the Umbraco Image